Perhaps the best way to describe the Peke a Boo is that this is a small dog that is going to blow you away with how cute it looks.

 Created by cross-breeding a Pekinese with a Bolognese, this is a short dog that is certainly not going to be little in the way of personality.

-Clearly, as this is going to perhaps be a new breed for you to explore, there is a very real need to go ahead and learn as much as you can about them before you take ownership.
+As this is going to perhaps be a new breed for you to explore, there is a very real need to go ahead and learn as much as you can about them before you take ownership.

 Thankfully, that is where this complete guide to the Peke a Boo is going to prove to be rather useful.